twinters/dutch-humor-detection/README.md

 ### Dynamic Template algorithm

 To generate non-jokes, we used our [dynamic template algorithm](https://github.com/twinters/dynamic-template).
-This algorithm was already successfully in [TorfsBot](https://thomaswinters.be/torfsbot) Twitterbot, which imitates Rik Torfs with more nonsensical tweets.
+This algorithm was already successfully in [TorfsBot](https://thomaswinters.be/torfsbot) Twitterbot which turns semi-philosophical texts into nonsensical tweets.
-We used this algorithm to **automatically break jokes** by replacing words with words from other jokes.
+We used this algorithm here to **automatically break jokes** by replacing words with words from other jokes.

 #### Dynamic Template Example